x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/convert-mailboxes.md

 - Room or equipment mailbox to shared mailbox

+> [!NOTE]
- **Note:** If your organization uses a hybrid Exchange environment, you need to manage your mailboxes by using the on-premises Exchange management tools.
+> If your organization uses a hybrid Exchange environment, you need to manage your mailboxes by using the on-premises Exchange management tools.
 To convert a mailbox in a hybrid environment, you might need to move the mailbox back to on-premises Exchange, convert the mailbox type, and then move it back to Microsoft 365 or Office 365.

 ## What do you need to know before you begin?